-Based on recommendations in Health Canada (2010a) for single-substance exposure, cancer risk is found to be "essentially negligible" (de minimis) when ILCR \leq 1 x 10-5.
+Based on recommendations in Health Canada (2021a), cancer risk is found to be "essentially negligible" (de minimis) when ILCR $\leq 1 \times 10^{-5}$ .

 3.5 UNCERTAINTY ASSESSMENT

 The assumptions included in each section of the assessment will be discussed, along with implications for over- or under-estimating risk.